yangshun/front-end-interview-handbook/contents/en/html-questions.md

 ### Have you used different HTML templating languages before?

-Yes, Pug (formerly Jade), ERB, Slim, Handlebars, Jinja, Liquid and EJS just to name a few.
+Yes, Pug (formerly Jade), ERB, Slim, Handlebars, Jinja, Liquid, and EJS just to name a few.
 In my opinion, they are more or less the same and provide similar functionality of escaping content and helpful filters for manipulating the data to be displayed.
 Most templating engines will also allow you to inject your own filters in the event you need custom processing before display.

 [[↑] Back to top](#table-of-contents)